alexdlaird/django-dropzone-to-s3/README.md

 - (Optional) An elastic IP associated with the VM
 - (Optional) A DNS entry pointing to the elastic IP address

-Now you're ready to checkout and deploy the code to your server.
+Now you're ready to checkout, configure, and deploy the code to your EC2 server.

 - Clone the source code
 - Modify the variables at the bottom of djangodropzonetos3/settings.py to customize the application